hydrusbeta/hay_say_ui/Readme.md

    * On Linux, follow the instructions at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html.
 Note: Unless you know you are using CRI-O or Podman, you do not need to follow the instructions under "Configuring CRI-O" or "Configuring Podman".
    * On Windows, make sure you are using a recent NVIDIA driver and then follow the instructions under the section "CUDA Support for WSL 2" at https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2
    * On MacOS, as far as I can tell, Cuda GPU integration is no longer supported.
 See https://developer.nvidia.com/nvidia-cuda-toolkit-11_6_0-developer-tools-mac-hosts
-2. Edit the docker-compose.yaml
+2. Edit the docker-compose.yaml file.
-file.
 There are several places (one under each architecture) where you will see the following lines:
     ```yaml
-    # deploy:
+    deploy:
+      restart_policy:
+        condition: on-failure
+        window: 30s
     #  resources:
     #    reservations:
     #      devices:
     #        - driver: nvidia
     #          count: all
     #          capabilities: [gpu]
     ```
-    To enable GPU for that architecture, uncomment those lines. i.e. remove the hashtags so that they look like this instead:
+    Remove the hashtags so that it looks like this instead:
     ```yaml
     deploy:
+      restart_policy:
+        condition: on-failure
+        window: 30s
       resources:
         reservations:
           devices: